hiro106/english-expressions-notes/words_phrases_syntax_in_sentences.md

  - Periods and commas are removed from the end of each word, and it's **set to** all lowercase.
  - **Is there a match?** **If so,** update the list of matching indices.
  - Now the researcher wants to supply multiple **keywords to search for**.
+ - Reusing code **in this way** makes your programs more robust and readable - and it saves typing!